 Employee records are not just about maintaining a view of the employee numbers and employee spread.
 The repercussions of inadequate record-keeping are far-reaching.
 Here are some compelling reasons to pay attention to your employee records system.

-- Creates a talent profile: Employee records are a window to create a talent dashboard: employee skills, preferences, availability for positions, performance, etc. can be accessed at the click of a button.
+- Creates a talent profile: Employee records are a window to create a talent dashboard: employee skills, preferences, availability for positions, performance, etc. should be accessed at the click of a button.

 - Provides a productivity view: By maintaining the relevant employee records, HR and business managers can gain an accurate view of resource allocation and utilization.
 This can help gauge productivity levels at an individual, functional and organizational level, and thereby take steps to improve productivity.

-- Builds objectivity into the employer-employee relationship: Accurate employee records in areas such as goal tracking, performance management, time and attendance, leave management, payroll etc. can minimize any possible disputes between employer and employees.
+- Builds objectivity in the employer-employee relationship: Accurate employee records in areas such as goal tracking, performance management, time and attendance, leave management, payroll, etc. can minimize any possible disputes between employer and employees.
 Properly maintained employee records offer irrefutable evidence that employees have been following or avoiding the correct workplace policies and procedures.

 - Enhances the employee experience: Today self-servicing of employee records is a rising trend.
-It allows employees to access information, so that they can take important career decisions.
-For example, if an employee sees that his or her profile is not updated with a particular skill for a career move, he or she can opt for a training in that area and then update the skill-records, and qualify for the move.
-It’s all about more power to employees, and therein, better engaged employees!
+It allows employees to access information so that they can take important career decisions.
+For example, if an employee sees that his or her profile is not updated with a particular skill for a career move, he or she can opt for training in that area and then update the skill records, and qualify for the move.
+It’s all about more power to employees, and therein, better-engaged employees!